RobertxPearce/Brain-Master/README.md

 3) The group will create game logic that displays different patterns.

 # Opportunity:
 This project offers a group to design and implement game logic using a microcontroller.
-The project provides visually engaging experience to test players' reflexes.
+The project provides a visually engaging experience to test players' reflexes.

 # Mentor requirement:
 ESP32 programming

 # Mentor:
 Robert Pearce